 Always ensure that you buy the weighted blanket cover from the same manufacturer as your weighted blanket.
 This is because they normally design compatible covers that hardly affect the initial weight of the weighted blanket.

-The weight of a weighted blanket is directly proportional to the size of the weighted blanket.
-While buying a weighted blanket, get the one that fits your body well or is the size of your bed.
+The size of a weighted blanket is an important factor to be consider in the guidelines for weighted blankets.
+This is because the weight of a weighted blanket is directly proportional to the size of the weighted blanket.
+While buying a weighted blanket, get the one that fits your body well, or is the size of your bed.
 Getting a bigger weighted blanket will have the extra weight hanging on the floor hence having a negative impact on your sleep.

 Tears in the blanket